-Pursuant to the Credit Agreement, the Company is the borrower under a \$150 million senior revolving credit facility ("Revolver") and a \$150 million term loan facility ("Term Loan").
+Pursuant to the Credit Agreement, the Company is borrower under a \$150 million senior revolving credit facility ("Revolver") and a \$150 million term loan facility ("Term Loan").
 Under the terms of the Credit Agreement, the Company is entitled, to further request an additional aggregate principal amount of up to \$75 million, subject to the satisfaction of certain conditions.
 In addition, the Company is entitled to the benefit of swing loans from amounts otherwise available under the Revolver in the aggregate principal amount of up to \$20 million and to request Letters of Credit from amounts otherwise available under the Revolver in the aggregate principle amount up to \$20 million, both subject to certain conditions.
 The obligations of the Company under the Credit Agreement are not secured, but are subject to certain covenants.
 The Revolver expires and the Term Loan matures on September 27, 2018.

-During the three and nine months ended September 30, 2017, the Company made principal repayments of \$10.0 million and \$78.8 million respectively, plus accrued interest, on the Term Loan and Revolver.
-The aforementioned payments include a payment made by the Company of \$8.1 million on the Term Loan during the third quarter of 2017, which was in addition to scheduled amounts due.
+During the three months ended March 31, 2017, the Company made principal repayments of \$41.9 million, plus accrued interest, on the Term Loan and Revolver.
+The aforementioned payments include a payment made by the Company of \$40.0 million on the Revolver during the first quarter of 2017, which was in addition to scheduled amounts due.
 The Company used cash and cash equivalents to fund the payments.
-As of September 30, 2017, there was no outstanding balance on the Revolver.
-Under current terms of the Term Loan, the Company is required to make principal repayments of \$7.5 million annually.
-As of September 30, 2017, \$106.9 million was outstanding under the Term Loan.
+The Company additionally reclassified \$100 million of long-term debt to short-term debt as a result of the Company's current plans to make accelerated debt payments over the course of the next year.
+As of March 31, 2017, \$20.8 million was outstanding on the Revolver with availability of an additional \$129.2 million.
+Under current terms of the Term Loan, the Company is required to make principal repayments of \$7.5 million annually, but currently intends to make accelerated debt repayments through the maturity date of the Term Loan.
+As of March 31, 2017, \$123.8 million was outstanding under the Term Loan.